ssfsx17/ffpnp/GMGuide.md

 In the core FF P&P rules, monsters exist primarily for flavor.
 They provide no inherent rewards, although there may be longer-term benefits to gathering their body parts.

-The average monster has the following statistics:
+The suggested average monster has the following statistics:

 - Monster Level = the party's average Experience Level
 - Maximum HP = M-Level * M-Level * 2